 This ensures the sender has the best possible delivery and deliverability rates.

 Do I have to stick rigidly to the IP warming plan, even if it is going well?

-The IP warming plan is designed to offer the best approach to improving reputation based on various factors however, as with all plans, they may need some adjustment during execution.
+Your IP warming plan (provided during onboarding) is designed to offer the best approach to improving reputation based on various factors.

-Should you have any questions regarding your IP warming plan, please contact email@example.com.
+Should you have any questions regarding your IP warming plan, contact your deliverability consultant before making any changes.

 This means we will not be sending to this segment.
-This is to allow the warm up to be quicker.
+This is to speed up the warm up.